jhpyle/docassemble/_docs/playground.md

 ---
 {% endhighlight %}

-If you run the "interview.yml" tab, you will go to an interview that says "Hello, world!"
-The "interview.yml" interview knew how to ask `say_hello` because it incorporated the "questions.yml" tab by reference.
+If you run the "interview.yml" file, you will go to an interview that says "Hello, world!"
+The "interview.yml" interview knew how to ask `say_hello` because it incorporated the "questions.yml" file by reference.

 If you write more than one interview, you might want to put all of your questions into a separate [YAML] file (e.g. "questions.yml") so